 My relationship with red wine was one of cuddly toxicity, I had different feelings towards other, more celebratory alcohol.
 Champagne and prosecco was reserved for parties, weddings, and work events where the caterers would roam the room with bottles in hand, re-filling the glasses.
 I was quite lackadaisical about top-ups and one champagne could easily turn into 5, which was most of the time.
 Over the years, I became skilled at putting on a respectable, sober facade and the casual observer wouldn’t know I was hammered.
-Then there were the harder drinks like gin and tonics and potent cocktails, knocked back late at night in the bars of Soho and East London.
+Then there were the harder drinks like gin and tonic and potent cocktails, knocked back late at night in the bars of Soho and East London.
 I had a lot of fun but, occasionally, I would put myself in danger.
 This was during my 20s when I was having a difficulty managing my mental health, before my diagnosis.
 My hedonism could quite easily slide into indifference.
 I wasn’t necessarily suicidal but I also didn’t care if something bad happened to me.

-There was always something unhealthy about my drinking; something compulsive and needy and dark.
+There was always something unhealthy about my drinking, something compulsive and needy and dark.
 The potential of developing full blown alcoholism was never far away.
 I have an addictive personality combined with more than one mental illness, it makes sense that I would self-medicate with alcohol.
 I’m sure there are people who don’t have Bipolar who consume alcohol in the exact same way I did, without it seriously effecting their wellbeing.
-Quitting is the right choice for me but it’s like saying goodbye to an old friend; a toxic and destructive friend, but a friend nonetheless.
-Not only am I letting go of who I used to be, but I’m looking into a long future without my faithful buddy red to mollify me on the sofa.
-Or my bubbly mate who celebrated all the significant occasions.
+Quitting is the right choice for me but it’s like saying goodbye to an old friend; a toxic and destructive friend but a friend nonetheless.
+Not only am I letting go of who I used to be, I’m looking into a long future without my faithful buddy red to mollify me on the sofa.
+Or my bubbly pal champagne, who celebrated all the significant occasions.
 And my favourite good-time-girl gin, who came dancing on the wildest of nights.
 I’ll miss them all.

 If you feel that you might have a problem with alcohol or your worried about someone, you can get support and advice from Drink Aware via their website or their free helpline on 0300 12 1110.
 You can also get help by attending an Alcoholics Anonymous meeting, you can find out everything you need to know here.
 They also have a helpline, 0800 9177 650.